hmrc/ioss-registration-journey-tests/README.md

 The `run_tests.sh` script defaults to using `chrome` in the `local` environment.
 For a complete list of supported param values, see:
  - `src/test/resources/application.conf` for **environment**

+## Running the tests - all tests

+"run_tests.sh" is a subset of the full tests and is the version that runs in Jenkins pipelines.

+To run the full set of tests, follow the same steps as above but use "run_all_tests.sh".

 ## Selenium Grid